kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-Here, you're returning your new request handler object if the intent is of the correct type.
-The only type of intent you'll be dealing with is the `INRequestRideIntent`.
+Here, you’re returning your new request handler object if the intent is of the correct type.
+The only type of intent you’ll be dealing with is the `INRequestRideIntent`.
 This has to be declared in another place as well, so that Siri knows it can direct requests to your app.

 Open **Info.plist** inside the **RideRequestExtension** group and find the **NSExtension** dictionary.
 Inside there is an **NSExtensionAttributes** dictionary which contains an **IntentsSupported** array.
-The template is for a messages extension, which means the array contains some messaging intents which you don't support.
-Delete them and add in an **INRequestRideIntent** line:
+The template is for a messages extension, which means the array contains some messaging intents which you don’t support.

+Delete those intents and add in an **INRequestRideIntent** line:

 ![width=80% bordered](images/EditingPlist.png)

 There are a few more hoops to jump through before you can use Siri.
-First, you need to ask the user's permission.
-Open **AppDelegate.swift** in the main **WenderLoon** group and you'll see a stub method called `requestAuthorisation()`.
-At the top of the file, import the Intents framework:
+First, you need to ask the user’s permission.
+Open **AppDelegate.swift** in the main **WenderLoon** group, and you’ll see a stub method called `requestAuthorisation()`.

+At the top of the file, import the `Intents` framework:

 ```swift
 import Intents